Marriage Day 9 – Dating to Divorce and How We Got There

 If we say we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
 If we say we have not sinned, we make him a liar, and his word is not in us (1 John 1:8-10).

-Sometimes couples do not seek help soon enough, and after being married for more than a decade, they cannot keep their problems under wraps.
-Their marriage problems begin to escape their ability to keep them quiet.
-As the couple’s nest is emptying because their children become older, they are still without a sin plan.
-The children are no longer a distraction, and the struggling couple has to decide between four options.
+You left your baggage at the dating door and didn’t pick it up again until you were six months into your marriage.
+If you have been a wise, humble, and teachable couple, you have sought help for your marriage.
+You know that the best sanctification happens in a community, so you gravitate toward companions who are willing and able to speak into your lives.
+Sometimes, couples do not seek help early enough, and after being married for more than a decade, they cannot keep their problems under wraps any longer.
+Their marriage problems begin to overpower their ability to keep things tamped down.
+Later, the couple’s nest begins to empty as their children become older, and they are still without a sin plan—a pathway to repentance and transformation.
+The children are no longer a distraction, and the struggling couple has to decide between four options:

 • Find help.